UWC2-PYTHON/ProgrammingInPython/source/modules/Strings.rst

 Strings can also be read from files or other sources of I/O.

 String Methods
 ===============

-The python string object is very powerful with lots of methods for common text manipulation. "methods" are functions defined on an object itself (more on that when we get to OO programming).
+The Python string object is very powerful with lots of methods for common text manipulation.
+"Methods" are functions defined on an object itself (more on that when we get to OO programming).
 But it means that you have many ways to manipulate text built right into the string objects themselves.

 Note that strings are "immutable" -- they can not be changed once they have been created.
 So the string methods all return new strings, rather than change the string in place.
-Which is kind of handy if you want to string multiple operations together (pun intended ...).
+This is kind of handy if you want to string multiple operations together, pun intended.

-Here are just a few of the more common string methods:
+Here are just a few of the more common string methods.

 Splitting and Joining Strings
 -----------------------------